Man dies after serious assault in Ōtāhuhu, South Auckland

 • On April 26, the president of the Killer Beez gang, Josh Masters, was shot at a Harley-Davidson store in Mt Wellington.
 He was taken to hospital in a critical condition.
 A 39-year-old man was arrested and charged with attempted murder.

 • On April 20, Siaosi Tulua, 39, was shot dead at his home on Darnell Cres, in Clover Park.
 A 22-year-old has been charged with his murder.
-His death came two weeks after a resident in the Palermo Pl area of Clover Park had to take cover when a man carrying a firearm walked up the street firing shots.
+His death came two weeks after a resident in the Palermo Place area of Clover Park had to take cover when a man carrying a firearm walked up the street firing shots.

 • On March 13, Arthur (Afa) Brown, 26, was fatally shot outside a group of shops on Vine St in Māngere just before 1am.
 A 20-year-old male has pleaded not guilty to murder.